ChrishSec/NetWatch/README.md

 ## NetWatch

 `NetWatch` is a Python script designed to monitors network connections and logs new connections.
-It displays information about the established connections, such as connection time, protocol, receive queue, send queue, local and foreign addresses, and connection state.
+It displays information about the established connections.

 Note: This script utilizes the netstat command to gather network connection information.
 Please ensure that the netstat command is available on your system.